DiseaseOntology/HumanDiseaseOntology/README.md

 DO production has moved to OWL (November 2015).
 DO'sSVN repository has been retired.

-A tutorial describing DO's editorial activies is avaiable at: https://github.com/DiseaseOntology/HumanDiseaseOntology/blob/master/src/ontology/README-editors.md
+A tutorial describing DO's editorial activies is available at: https://github.com/DiseaseOntology/HumanDiseaseOntology/blob/master/src/ontology/README-editors.md

 Documentation on [Disease Ontology web site](http://disease-ontology.org).